CLUEbenchmark/SuperCLUE-Open/README.md

 2.文章：<a href='https://lmsys.org/blog/2023-06-22-leaderboard/'>Chatbot Arena Leaderboard Week 8: Introducing MT-Bench and Vicuna-33B</a>

-3.项目地址：<a href='https://github.com/tatsu-lab/alpaca_eval'>Alpaca_Eval: A validated automatic evaluator for instruction-following language models.
-High-quality, cheap, and fast.</a>
+3.项目地址：<a href='https://github.com/tatsu-lab/alpaca_eval'>Alpaca_Eval: A validated automatic evaluator for instruction-following language models,cheap and fast</a>

 4.排行榜 <a href='https://tatsu-lab.github.io/alpaca_eval/'>AlpacaEval Leaderboard</a>